Saving & Spending Budgeting & Expenses

 1. Review your monthly income

-Before you even start establishing a budget, you’ll need to collect some basic information.
-That includes adding up your family’s monthly income from various sources, including employment, side hustles, passive income, investment income, and gifts.
+Before you can establish a budget, you’ll need to collect your monthly take-home pay after taxes and other deductions.
+That includes adding up your family’s monthly income from:

-Your total take-home pay will be the starting point from which you subtract your various expenses.
+Your total take-home pay will be the starting point from which you subtract your various expenses, so don’t leave anything out.

 2. List your monthly expenses

-If you’re carrying a credit card balance, you should decide on a monthly amount to put toward paying down your credit card debt, in addition to the minimum payment owed.
+If you’re carrying a credit card balance, decide on a monthly amount to put toward paying down your credit card debt, in addition to the minimum payment owed.

 3. Track your spending

-Down the road, you’ll want to set spending limits for expenses that can vary.
-A good place to start is to track what you’re already spending and make adjustments from there.
+Down the road, you’ll want to set spending limits for expenses that can vary or aren’t strictly necessary.
+A good place to start is to track what you’re already spending and adjust.

-For example, Rocket Money is an app that allows you to connect your banking services, such as a bank account or a credit card, to automatically import and categorize your spending.
+To simplify this process, you may prefer to use a budgeting app that automatically calculates which categories you spend the most in.
+Rocket Money is one app that allows you to connect your banking services, such as a bank account or credit card, to automatically import and categorize your spending.

 Rocket Money Benefits